Traditional Catholic Faith

 Rule of St. Francis, Chap.
 6: “The Brothers should have nothing of their own, no house, no place, nor any other possession, but should see themselves as travelers and strangers in this world.”

-Jacopone of Todi, Friar Minor (d.
-1306): True charity loves others just as much when they offend us.
+Blessed Jacopone of Todi, Friar Minor (d.
+1306): True charity loves God even when He does not grant our requests, and loves others just as much when they offend us.

 Psalm 33:20: “Many are the tribulations of the righteous, but God will deliver them from all these sufferings.”